 DMTs are designed to reduce the frequency and severity of MS attacks.
-DMTs also minimize the neurological damage these MS attacks cause.
-The majority of DMTs approved by the Food and Drug Administration (FDA) since the early 1990s are effective at helping to manage relapsing-remitting MS, which affects between 85 and 90 percent of people diagnosed with this disease.
+DMTs can also slow the progression of disability and the loss of brain volume mass.
+The majority of DMTs approved by the Food and Drug Administration (FDA) since the early 1990s are effective at helping to manage relapsing-remitting MS, which affects between 85% and 90% of people diagnosed with this disease.

-After several years, most cases of relapsing-remitting MS convert to a gradually progressive form of the disease, known as secondary-progressive MS. Currently available DMTs have little impact on this phase of MS, so it's best to develop a treatment regimen during the earlier relapsing-remitting phase.
+Some people with relapsing-remitting MS can transition to secondary-progressive MS after several years.
+Currently available DMTs have little impact on this phase of MS, so it's best to develop a treatment regimen during the earlier relapsing-remitting phase.

-About 10 percent of people with multiple sclerosis are diagnosed with a progressive form (primary-progressive MS) at the onset of the disease.
+About 10% of people with multiple sclerosis are diagnosed with a progressive form (primary-progressive MS) at the onset of the disease.

 New therapies are emerging

-The recently FDA-approved drug ocrelizumab (Ocrevus) reduces relapse rate and risk of disability progression in relapsing-remitting MS. It's also the first DMT to slow the progression of the primary-progressive form of MS.
+Ocrelizumab (Ocrevus) was approved by the FDA in 2017.
+This drug reduces relapse rate and risk of disability progression in relapsing-remitting MS. It's also the first DMT to slow the progression of the primary-progressive form of MS.

 Researchers are learning more about how existing DMTs work to lessen relapses and reduce MS-related lesions in the brain.
 Further studies will determine whether these mechanisms can potentially delay disability caused by the disease.